nonconvextech/ftlog/README.md

     // Set `true` to block log call to wait for log thread.
     // here is the default settings
     .bounded(100_000, false) // .unbounded()
-    // define root appender, pass None would write to stderr .root(FileAppender::rotate_with_expire(
+    // define root appender, pass anything that is Write and Send .root(FileAppender::rotate_with_expire(
         "./current.log",
         Period::Minute,